flancian/garden/Open Letter to Google.md

 This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of [[users]].
 Whenever I couldn't expound in full, I try to include [[links]].

-I write this in the context of what some call [[late stage capitalism]] and can safely be alternatively described as [[digital capitalism]] in [[mid 2024]].
+I write this set of optimistic, some would say [[naive]], proposals knowingly in the context of what some call [[late stage capitalism]] and can safely be alternatively described as [[digital capitalism]] in [[mid 2024]].
 I, as a Google employee, am writing to communicate my recommendations as clearly and as harmlessly as possible to both company and society.

 My high level intention is the following: to develop, together, a [[commons]] containing a prosocial transparent governance layer for the internet and use it in a daring way to try to advance company, society and civilization.
 I intend to convince Google that this is the right thing for both people ("users") and company; and I intend to convince you, reader, that we should do this together.